 How To Make Corned Beef

-Remove the outer plastic package the meat comes packaged in and place the meat in the slow cooker with the goodies from the seasoning packet enclosed and the juice from the bag.
+Remove the outer plastic package the meat comes packaged in and place the meat in the slow cooker with the goodies from the seasoning and spice packet enclosed and the juice from the bag.
 Completely cover the meat with water.
 The “foamy” white stuff you see is the salt from the meat solution of the package, thus corned beef.
 Secure the lid on your slow cooker.
 I set my slow cooker for TEN hours on LOW the night before.

 Add the chopped vegetables to the slow cooker.